harrysjohnston/2ptPipeline/README.md

 And similarly for details, run:
 > python skyknife.py -h

 Skyknife should be run against a uniform randoms catalogue before running w_pipeline.
+It is important that the catalogue used for jackknife definition be uniformly distributed, so that regions are driven by area and not density.
 Jackknife regions so defined can be exported to other catalogues using the exportto= argument in the config file, as well as column names for 3D coordinates in those files.
 See additional comments in config.

 For use of the kmeans clustering routine, clone into this repository https://github.com/esheldon/kmeans_radec and follow the setup instructions, before running skyknife.py with the -kmeans command-line argument.